songuke/dvo_slam/README.md

-# How to build DVO SLAM for Linux Mint Rosa 17.3 (based on Ubunty Trusty 14.04 LTS)
+# How to build DVO SLAM for Linux Mint Rosa 17.3 (based on Ubuntu Trusty 14.04 LTS)

+The build has been tested on Linux Mint Rosa 17.3 (Ubuntu Trusty 14.04) + ROS Indigo.
+It also worked on Ubuntu Xenial 16.04 + ROS Kinetic.
+The following steps assume ROS Indigo.

 ## Install ROS Indigo